Please note that all documents must be submitted in original PDF format. Scanned copies will not be accepted. This is to ensure accessibility.

 - Cover letter outlining documents submitted

-- NREC Substantial Amendment Form signed by the lead study Principal Investigator
+- NREC Substantial Modification Form signed by the lead study Principal Investigator

 - Clear description of proposed change(s) in the NREC form